sunpcy/Prachya-github/Project_credit_risk/README.md

 ## Project Structure

-- `data/`: Contains the dataset used for modeling.
 - `notebooks/`: Jupyter notebooks with the code for data preparation, model building, and evaluation.
-- `scripts/`: Python scripts for various tasks such as data cleaning and feature engineering.
 - `README.md`: This file, providing an overview of the project.